 - If you must use a USB stick from an unfamiliar source, you should always scan the USB stick for viruses or other malware before accessing any of its content.
 You should also disable the autorun function, which is commonly enabled on the Microsoft Windows operating system.
 This will lessen the risk that any malicious software that may be on the USB stick, will automatically start when you connect it to your computer.

 - Keep yourself informed about the latest security threats and solutions.
-You can sign up for the free Cyber Security Alert Service from this website.
+You can sign up for the free Stay Smart Online Alert Service from this website.
 Alternatively, your anti-virus software vendor may have an email alert system.
 Look for a 'keep informed' tab or section on the software's main screen.

 - Be cautious about opening emails from unknown or suspicious sources.
 Look at the sender of the email as well as the body and the subject of the email.
 Do not open email attachments or click on hyperlinks in these emails.
 You should install spam filters to minimise the amount of spam you receive.